rozos/Cortexsys/README.md

 17. McCulloch, Warren S., and Walter Pitts.
 "A logical calculus of the ideas immanent in nervous activity."
 The bulletin of mathematical biophysics 5.4 (1943): 115-133.

-[^1]: Combining convolutional nets and recurrent nets will be added back
-    into version 3.1.

 [^2]: <http://www.mathworks.com/support/compilers/R2015b/index.html>